orchestracities/ngsi-timeseries-api/docs/manuals/user/contributing.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-[pytest](https://docs.pytest.org/en/latest/) is used as the testing framework, but since most of QL's functionality is integration of components, you'll find `docker-compose.yml` files in the test folders to be run as a setup for tests.
+[pytest](https://docs.pytest.org/en/latest/) is used as the testing framework, but since most of QuantumLeap's functionality is integration of components, you'll find `docker-compose.yml` files in the test folders to be run as a setup for tests.
 If you see `.circleci/config.yml` file you'll see how they are running today, but probably at some point it's worth exploring *pytest-docker* plugins.

 ## Development Setup